Claim: Scientists drilling in Siberia went too far and ended up punching a hole through to Hell, where the screams of the damned drifted up to them.

 In 1984, an article about an experimental well in Russia’s Kola Peninsula appeared in Scientific American.
 The Kola well reached

-The report on the digging of that well and the difficulties encountered during the project were collided with someone's vision of what should have been found down there.
+The report on the digging of that well and the difficulties encountered during the project collided with someone’s vision of what should have been found down there.
 A little exaggerating about depth and temperature, some fabrication about hollow centres and screams,

 Though it’s impossible to pinpoint when the news story about a well in Russia transformed into a story about scientists breaking into Hell or who was responsible for that transformation, we do know that in 1989 the Trinity Broadcasting Network (TBN) aired a “Scientists Discover Hell” story and placed the event as happening in the Kola Peninsula.
 A Norwegian schoolteacher visiting California heard that broadcast and took the story back to Norway with him.
 He then mailed it to a Christian magazine in Finland.
 In the form of a letter from a reader, it reached a Finnish missionaries newsletter.
 From there it returned to the United States, reaching both the TBN people and other evangelists who then claimed they had gotten it from a respected Finnish scientific journal.

 In the spring of 1990, the legend as we now know it appeared in both Praise The Lord (February) and Midnight Cry (April).
 Debunkings of it showed up in Christianity Today (July) and Biblical Archaeology Review (November).
-Even so, the Weekly World News ran the story in 1992, this time setting it in Alaska and claiming thirteen oil rig workers were killed when the Devil came roaring up out of the ground.
+Even so, the Weekly World News tabloid ran the story in 1992, this time setting it in Alaska and claiming thirteen oil rig workers were killed when the Devil came roaring up out of the ground.

 You can’t beat that for embellishment.